 Other mountain ranges are Cordillera Cantabrica (in the northwest) with several nice waterfalls, Sistema Iberico (south of the Pyrenees) and Sistema Central in the middle of Spain.

-I only visited a small part of the Pyrenees but after my visit to national park “Ordesa” I was in love with this valley.
 At the other side of the mountains (in Parc Nacional Ordesa) lies Gavarnie in the France part of the Pyrenees with some awesome waterfall.

 But Spain has many more waterfalls, also in other regions then the Pyrenees.
 Watching Bicycling (the Vuelta) on television I discovered a waterfall in the west of Spain.
 Never saw it before: Cascada del Ezaro in Mirador de Ézaro.
 Pretty nice, but to far away to explore…